 Here are five ways managers can make after-call work in their contact centers more efficient.

 1. Use Call Disposition Codes

 Using pre-filled codes or shortcodes is a common practice across all Contact Centers.
-These shortcodes are known as call dispositions, and you can use them to summarise:

 Instead of typing out details or notes, let agents select from a drop-down menu.
 Doing this not only helps agents wrap calls faster but also helps categorize call reasons and dispositions consistently.
 Keyboard shortcuts and auto search options for the drop-down menu can further improve efficiency.

 2. Select Disposition Codes While on Call

 Agents should be able to select the codes while still on call.
 That means they choose their call disposition codes from the drop-down menu while still speaking to the customer.
 As soon as the call ends, they “save” and are ready for their next call in seconds.